Predefined Functional Interface in Java 8:-

 Prototype of isEqual():- Following is the prototype of the method isEqual() as declared in the interface Predicate.

-The method isEqual() is static method which returns a Predicate that tests if two arguments are equal to Objects.equals(Object, Object).
+The method isEqual() is a static method which returns a Predicate that tests if two arguments are equal to Objects.equals(Object, Object).

 Ex:-